-The 3 Basic Functions of the Lymphatic System
+Three Basic Functions of the Lymphatic System

 The Adrenal Role in Stress

 Initially, the primary role of the adrenals is to deal with emergencies.
 Like a fireman putting out fires, the adrenals secrete cortisol to stop stress-related reduction in the flow of vital nutrients to the affected area.
-Some of cortisol’s beneficial roles in fighting stress are: (1)

 Too Much of a Good Thing